astronomer/docs/astro/connect-external-services.md

 ## Authorize Astro access to AWS resources

-To grant an Astro cluster access to AWS service resources, you need to define the resources that are accessible and then create an Airflow connection.
+To grant an Astro cluster access to AWS service resources, you use AWS IAM roles to delegate access to the Astro cluster from the source account.

-1. Create an AWS IAM role with a trust policy that allows access to AWS resources.
-See [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).
+1. Create an AWS IAM role In the source AWS account with a trust policy that allows access to AWS resources.
+See [Creating roles and attaching policies (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html).

-2. Contact [Astronomer support](https://support.astronomer.io) and request your cluster ID.
+2. In the Cloud UI, click **Clusters** and then copy the value displayed **Cluster ID** column for the Astro cluster you want to delegate access to AWS service resources.

 3. In the AWS Management Console, go to the Identity and Access Management (IAM) dashboard.